YuxiangChen13/YuxiangChen13.github.io/essays/TypeScriptWOD.md

 <img width="400px" class="img-fluid" src="../img/CodeStuck.jpg">
 </p>

 That said, the learning style can definitely be stressful.
-Although we haven't had any yet, I imagine for the quiz verisons, failing a timed exercise can definitely be discouraging, especially when the solution seems obvious afterward.
+Although we haven't had any yet, I imagine for the quiz versions, failing a timed exercise can definitely be discouraging, especially when the solution seems obvious afterward.
 Still, I think the process can become more enjoyable over time as confidence improves.

 ## Will This Learning Style Work for Me?

 I think this learning style can work for me, but only if I stay consistent.
-WODs rewards practice more than memorization.
+WODs reward practice more than memorization.
 The more often I code, the more comfortable I become with syntax, debugging, and problem-solving patterns, and the better I can do on WODs.
-In return, the better i do on WODs, the better I can code under pressure.
+In return, the better I do on WODs, the better I can code under pressure.

 In the future, I think combining structured exercises like WODs with larger creative projects would be the best balance for learning.
 Timed exercises help build technical fluency, while projects help develop deeper understanding and creativity.